6 Ways to Support Early Literacy in a Natural Way

 If you have a chance to attend a children’s book fair or a reading-themed event, give it a try by all means.
 You’ll be able to meet children’s books authors, get free books, book samples or educational resources supporting children’s literacy.
 There might be some interactive workshops for children to enjoy too!

-Now it’s time to take your child for an amazing adventure where books become their best friends and help them not only understand the world better, but also express themselves even more creatively.
+Now it’s time to take your children for an amazing adventure where books become their best friends and help them not only understand the world better, but also express themselves even more creatively.